To Sleep in a Sea of Stars: Plot

+Fictional physics

+The setting of To Sleep in a Sea of Stars contains superluminal travel.
+Paolini based superluminal travel on Gregory Meholic's Tri-Space theory, which in turn is inspired by Edward A. Puscher's 1980 report on possible characteristics of tachyons.

+In the novel's setting, a boundary exists between subluminal (slower than light) and superluminal (faster than light) regions of space.
+When traveling faster than light, an object's energy decreases as its velocity increases, mirroring the effects described by real-world equations for mass-energy equivalence.
+Usually, only particles of negative mass (such as tachyons) are able to inhabit this superluminal space, but in the setting, characters can use a machine called a Markov Drive to create a subluminal bubble within superluminal space, and thus can travel multiple times the speed of light.

 Reception

 The novel received positive reviews from critics, with praise directed towards Paolini's worldbuilding, plot, and pace.
 Kirkus Reviews called it "A fun, fast-paced epic that science fiction fans will gobble up."
-The Nerd Daily awarded the novel an eight out of ten, stating it was "...a wild ride from the start to the end."
+The Nerd Daily awarded the novel an eight out of ten, stating it was "...a wild ride from the start to the end".

 The novel won the 2020 Goodreads Choice Award for Best Science Fiction Novel.

 Television adaptation

 On October 8, 2020, Paolini announced on Twitter that To Sleep in a Sea of Stars would be adapted for film by him and his sister, Angela Paolini, in collaboration with Made Up Stories and Snoot Entertainment.
 Paolini and his sister will also serve as executive producers on the project.
 The news was also covered in entertainment trade press.

-In August 2022, Paolini announced that the book would no longer be adapted as a feature film, but instead was being adapted as a television show.
-And that writing had already begun on episodic scripts.
+In August 2022, Paolini announced that the book would no longer be adapted as a feature film, but instead was being adapted as a television show and that writing had already begun on episodic scripts.

 Prequel

-A prequel titled Fractal Noise is scheduled to be released on May 16, 2023.
+A prequel titled Fractal Noise was released on May 16, 2023.